 - 1) Preschooler with a Disability: A child between the ages of three and five who demonstrates delays in one or more areas of development during the screening process.
 Areas of delay include communication, motor, social/emotional behavior, adaptive, cognitive, and visual/hearing impairments.
 This screening/evaluation process involves play-based activities, parent interview, formal and informal assessment. - 2) Peer Model: A child between the ages of three and five who does NOT have special needs can apply to the program as a peer model.
-Consideration on enrollment for typically developing students will be based on appropriate peer model behaviors and space availability.
-Families applying for a peer model spot can attend the program based on the following tuition sliding scale fee.
+Consideration on enrollment for typically developing students will be based on age and space availability.
+Families applying for a peer model spot can attend the program based on the tuition sliding scale fee, which is listed on the next page.